-My response develops through an interrogation of Lubet's interrogation, pointing to misconceptions underlying his deceptively simple argument.
 First, all ethnography is "evidence-based".
 Evidence is as important for interpretive anthropology as it is for scientific sociology.
 Just the purpose is different.
-Second, by introducing a false dichotomy between "evidence-based" and so-called "postmodern" ethnography, Lubet elides a crucial distinction between his own empiricist ethnography, in which theory is grounded in and arises from unproblematic "facts" and "theory-driven" ethnography which claims there can be no facts without theory, that is without a lens to select from the infinite manifold of the world we study.
+Second, by introducing a false dichotomy between "evidence-based" and so-called "postmodern" ethnography, Lubet elides a crucial distinction between his own empiricist ethnography, in which theory is grounded in and arises from the supposedly unproblematic "facts" and "theory-driven" ethnography which claims there can be no facts without theory, that is without a lens to select from the infinite manifold that is the world we study.
 The lens can be the folk theory of common sense or the analytical theory developed by the sociologist qua scientist.
 Analytical theory, hereafter just "theory", is not confined to an abstract body of laws or some grand vision of the world.
 Theory is simply a proxy for enduring bodies of organized sociological knowledge.
 Theory emerges as a collective endeavor of a community of scholars accumulating knowledge by advancing competing and inter-related research programs.